genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 1. Run `genesisInstall` to check all the config files and prepare the application for the current environment (using the files in site-specific to replace values in the modules, for example).
 2. Run `remap --commit` to set any changes to the database (modifications to fields, tables and views).
-3. Run `AppGen` to generate event handlers,  request servers and data servers for all the tables.
+3. Run `AppGen` to generate Event Handlers, Request Servers and Data Servers for all the tables.
 For example:

 ```bash
     AppGen -n cash -p 10000